-The principal payment in any month on an ARM PC reflects any principal payments on the related Mortgages reported by servicers for the applicable Monthly Reporting Period, including any prepayments, and the principal amount of any Mortgage repurchased during the applicable Monthly Reporting Period, as well as any full prepayments reported through the second Business Day of the calendar month following that Monthly Reporting Period.
+The principal payment in any month on an ARM PC reflects any principal payments on the related Mortgages reported by servicers for the applicable Monthly Reporting Period, including any prepayments, and the principal amount of any Mortgage repurchased during the applicable Monthly Reporting Period, as well as any such prepayments and principal reported on the first Business Day of the calendar month following that Monthly Reporting Period.
 Neither we nor servicers advance principal payments on ARM PCs in the event of delinquent payments on the related Mortgages.
 In the absence of reports from servicers, we do not adjust the related Pool Factor.
 Rather, we reconcile any differences between actual payments on the Mortgages and principal payments on the ARM PCs as soon as practicable by adjusting subsequent Pool Factors.